 Want to send emails to groups of people from your Gmail account?

-Building an email group in Gmail is helpful when you’re sending emails to tons of people, as you won’t have to add each group member individually.
+Creating groups in Gmail is helpful when you’re sending a group email to tons of people.
+With Gmail groups, you don’t have to add each Google account or group member individually!

-In this article, I’ll show you how to build and use email groups in Gmail.
-Also, I’ll highlight a simpler, more powerful alternative for group mailing.
+In this article, I’ll show you how to create a Gmail group and send emails to that group list.
+I’ll also highlight a simpler, more powerful alternative for group mailing.

 - What Are Email Groups?

-- How to Build and Use Email Groups in Gmail
+- How to Create and Use Email Groups in Gmail

 - Better Than Gmail Email Groups: How GMass Helps You in 4 Simple Steps